Stress Management In El Paso, TX

 • Repeat This Three To Five Times

-• Central Face: Squint eyes tightly, wrinkle nose and mouth, feel the tension.
+• Central Face: Squint eyes tightly, wrinkle nose and mouth, and feel the tension.
 Relax.
 Repeat.

 • Chest, Shoulders, Upper Back: Pull shoulders backwards where shoulder blades almost touch.
 Relax.
 Repeat.

-• Hands and Lower Arms: Make a tight fist and tense wrists.
-Feel the tension in hands, knuckles and lower arms.
+• Hands and Lower Arms: Make a tight fist and tense your wrists.
+Feel the tension in your hands, knuckles, and lower arms.
 Relax.
 Repeat.

-• Neck: Lower chin to the chest, feel it pull at the back of the neck.
+• Neck: Lower your chin to your chest and feel the stretch at the back of your neck.
 Relax.
 Repeat.

 • Stomach: Tighten stomach muscles.
 Feel the tension.
 Relax.
 Repeat.

-• Upper Face: Raise eyebrows upwards, feel the tension in the forehead and scalp.
+• Upper Face: Raise your eyebrows upwards and feel the tension in both your forehead and scalp.
 Relax.
 Repeat.

-• Upper Legs: Squeeze knees together, lift legs up off the chair or the floor.
-Feel the tension in thighs.
-Relax.
-Repeat.
+• Upper Legs: Squeeze knees together, lift legs off the chair or floor, feel the tension in your thighs, relax, and repeat.

 Do these muscle relaxations twice a day for maximum benefit.
 Take 10 minutes for each session.